komunumo/komunumo-server/README.md

 While developing, sometimes it is very useful to reset the database manually.
 You can do this very easily using Maven and Flyway:

 ```
-mvn flyway:clean flyway:migrate flyway:info \
+mvn flyway:clean \
     -Dflyway.user='janedoe' \
     -Dflyway.password='extremesecret' \
     -Dflyway.url='jdbc:mariadb://localhost:3306/komunumo?serverTimezone\=Europe/Zurich'
 ```

-This command will first clean your database (erase everything).
-Then it will execute all needed migration steps to recreate all tables, indexes, etc. Last but not least it will inform you, if the migration was successful or not.
+This command will clean your database (erase everything).
 You need to specify the credentials for a database user with administrative privileges to the database and the database URL.

+*Komunumo* will automatically migrate the database schema on the next start.

 ## Copyright and License